rnb3ds/docs-site/docs/en/env/security/production-checklist.md

 cfg.MaxVariables = 100
 ```

-## Deployment-Time Checks
+## At Deployment Checks

-- [ ] Config files are loaded from a secure location
+- [ ] Configuration files loaded from a secure location
-- [ ] Application validates configuration on startup
+- [ ] Application validates configuration at startup
-- [ ] Application refuses to start on configuration errors
+- [ ] Application refuses to start on configuration error
-- [ ] Sensitive information is not written to logs
+- [ ] Sensitive information is not output to logs

-## Post-Deployment Checks
+## Post-deployment Checks

-- [ ] Application is running normally
+- [ ] Application runs normally
-- [ ] Audit logs are being written
+- [ ] Audit logs are being written correctly
-- [ ] No sensitive information is leaking
+- [ ] No sensitive information leaked
-- [ ] Monitoring is set up for configuration-related errors
+- [ ] Monitoring for configuration-related errors

 ## Quick Check Script